 Applications of international volunteers are possible.

-Deadline of next hiring-round 16th January 2022 for positions from roughly March 2022 onwards.
+The next hiring-round will take place around July 2022 for positions from roughly September 2022 onwards.

 The implications of the COVID-19 pandemic on the operation of the Kalahari Research Centre